ADSS-2023/ADSS_Group_T/README.md

 How to use :
 1. Add supplier - Add a new supplier.
-2.Delete supplier - Remove a supplier.
+2 .Delete supplier - Remove a supplier.
-3.Edit supplier details - Modify supplier information.
+3. Edit supplier details - Modify supplier information.
 4.Add product to supplier - Add a product to a supplier.
 5.Delete product of supplier - Remove a product from a supplier.
 6.Edit product of supplier - Modify a product of a supplier.